My grandpa Joe – who’s now 90 years old – had quite the reputation as an expert watermelon grower when I was growing up.

 - Taste and adjust seasonings as needed, adding more lime for acidity, banana for sweetness, or watermelon for a more intense watermelon flavor.

-- Serves 2 - top with additional chia seeds to mock watermelon seeds!
+- Serves 2 (as original recipe is written) – top with additional chia seeds to mock watermelon seeds!
 Best when fresh, though leftovers keep covered in the refrigerator for 1-2 days.